molbal/svcfitstat/README.md

 ### AWS Simple Queue Service
 Incoming calculation requests are dispatched into a queue where a service worker runs Pyfa to calculate.
 Due to the time consuming nature of this service, it would be unwise to keep so many threads open, when a fit calculation result can come minutes later.
-So to combat this, we are using a ***solicit/response*** type of communication, which, in this implementation simply means that your application will send in a request via a POST request, and when the worker processed your request, the API will call an endpoint you provide to return the fit stats.
+So to combat this, we are using an async ***request/response*** type of communication, which, in this implementation simply means that your application will send in a request via a POST request, and when the worker processed your request, the API will call an endpoint you provide to return the fit stats.